virgili0/Virgilio/content/purgatorio/now-go-build/transfer-learning.md

 This allows us to obtain two key results:

-- reuse of the behavior of a network already trained to effectively **extract features** from input data
+- reuse of the behavior of a model already trained to effectively **extract features** from input data
-- limit processing to a significantly **smaller number of parameters** (corresponding to the last layers)
+- limit processing to a significantly **smaller number of parameters**, thus speeding up the training time by a big margin (corresponding to the last layers)

 For example, if we were to classify apple varieties from an image, we could start by using a neural network already trained to classify images of planes, cars, dogs, cats, eggs, etc...
 This is because of the greater variety of training dataset ensures a better ability to extract features of various kinds from images.

-Of the _pre-trained neural network_, we would keep only the initial layers, going to redefine only the last layers of classification.
+Of the _pre-trained neural network_, we would keep only the initial layers, because they extract lower-level features (for examples lines and edges, which are common across every existing 2D image), and so we redefine only the last layers of classification.

-The reused layers would be labeled as "read-only", in order to calculate only the parameters corresponding to the last layers, speeding up the training time, reducing the processing power required, and generally improving the accuracy.
+The reused layers would be labeled as "read-only" or "frozen", in order to train only the parameters corresponding to the last layers, speeding up the training time, reducing the processing power required, and generally improving the accuracy.

 In general, the set of layers that are reused by a pre-trained network is called a backbone or feature-extractor.

 The practice of applying Transfer Learning theory to real-world models is called "fine-tuning".

+Often where using a pre-trained model it's a good practice to reuse all the layers except the last one, but you can experiment with removing last _N_ layers (usually not more than 3-4).

 To learn more about Transfer Learning: